 Learn how to make text-filled cells in Google Sheets easier to read with text wrap and alignment adjustments

 Some people use Google Sheets to manage text.
 For example, a few colleagues use a Google Sheet with rows and columns that contain detailed descriptions of specific software features; others use a Google Sheet to serve as a planning and/or project tracking tool, with text that describes key project milestones, details, and future actions.
 These Google Sheets often contain more text than numbers.
+(Note: This article about wrapping text in Google Sheets is available as a free PDF download.)

 SEE: 10 free alternatives to Microsoft Word and Excel (free PDF) (TechRepublic)